sverrirs/jekyll-paginate-v2/examples/README.md

 All examples are generated from running the `jekyll new .` command and they all use the [default `minima` theme](https://github.com/jekyll/minima).

 ## Example 1: Typical Blog
 Simple blog that only has one type of post pages.
-Index.md page does the pagination.
+The index.html page does the pagination.

+This example also demonstrates how the page can operate as a zero-config replacement for the old [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) gem.

 ## Example 2: Category Pagination
 Car site that has multiple paginated pages and multiple post categories.